savedra1/clipse/README.md

 ### 2. Usability ✨

-Easily recall, add, and delete clipboard history via a dreamy TUI built with Go's excellent [BubbleTea](https://pkg.go.dev/github.com/charmbracelet/bubbletea) library.
+Easily recall, add, and delete clipboard history via a smooth TUI experience built with Go's excellent [BubbleTea](https://pkg.go.dev/github.com/charmbracelet/bubbletea) library.
 A simple fuzzy finder, callable with the `/` key can easily match content from a theoretically unlimited amount of time in the past:

 <p align="left">